Towsurfer.com was created and founded by Eric Akiskalian in 1998 with a vision to promote the responsible growth of big wave and tow-in surfing.

 The best Lifejacket is one that keeps your airway in an upright position.
 Many PFD’s do not have the ‘back neck pad’ that helps keep your airway upright.
 These are a little bulkier and not popular for wear, unfortunately.
 If you take in water to your stomach and lungs your body is heavier in the water, without the additional flotation of your PFD, your body may not come to the surface, especially in heavy aerated conditions.

 You only have a few minutes for survival under these conditions, give yourself every potential victory at your disposal.
 A lifejacket is just that, one of your greatest assets on the water, your life!
-Compliment it with the right PFD ‘type’ that understands the need of self-survival and rescue.
+Compliment it with the right PFD ‘type’ that understands the need for self-survival and rescue.
 It won’t work if you don’t wear it.

 Introduction – What is Tow-In Surfing:

 Tow-In Surfing is an ocean-based sport that requires the use of a Personal Watercraft (PWC), Rescue Sled, Life Vests, Tow Rope/Handle and two very experienced and passionate big wave surfers.
-Drivers utilize a PWC, trailing a 30- 40 rope and handle, to position their surfer in the right part of fast moving ocean swells.
-When the surfer drops the rope he uses his momentum to catch waves that are generally un-catchable by paddle in surfers.
+Drivers utilize a PWC, trailing a 30- 40 rope and handle, to position their surfer in the right part of fast-moving ocean swells.
+When the surfer drops the rope he uses his momentum to catch waves that are generally un-catchable by paddle-in surfers.

 Drivers monitor the position of their surfer at all times and place their PWC just behind the breaking wave to offer immediate assistance to a surfer who finishes or falls on each wave.
 Buoyant rescue sleds are attached to the back of each PWC providing a stable platform for surfers to grab a hold of and travel in and out of the line up on.

 The surfer’s life depends on his partner’s ability to drive that PWC, assist in pick-ups and come in for the intense rescue before the next mountain of water rolls over them.
-It is not uncommon for both surfer, driver, and PWC gets plowed over by four or five building size walls of whitewater.
+It is not uncommon for both surfer, driver, and PWC gets plowed over by four or five building-size walls of whitewater.

 Big Wave Tow-In Surfing is a dangerous sport that requires the level of mental and physical conditioning that only year-round conditioning and training can provide.
-Tow-In Surfing establishes bonds between partners not unlike a marriage and allows each partner to feel a part of the successes of each wave.
+Tow-In Surfing establishes bonds between partners not unlike marriage and allows each partner to feel a part of the successes of each wave.